cdleon/ui-frameworks/README.md

   * [Typehead](https://github.com/twitter/typeahead.js/) :gift_heart: - Typeahead.js is a fast and fully-featured autocomplete library
 - **Grids**
   * [Freetile](https://github.com/yconst/Freetile) :gift_heart: - Freetile is a plugin for jQuery that enables the organization of webpage content in an efficient, dynamic and responsive layout.
+  * [Freewall](https://github.com/kombai/freewall) :gift_heart: - Freewall is a cross-browser and responsive jQuery plugin to help you create many types of grid layouts for desktop, mobile, and tablet.
   * [Gridster.js](https://github.com/ducksboard/gridster.js) :gift_heart: - Gridster.js is a jQuery plugin that makes building intuitive draggable layouts from elements spanning multiple columns
   * [Stalactite](https://github.com/jonobr1/stalactite) :gift_heart: - Stalactite is a jQuery plugin that packs child elements together.
 - **Image & Content Sliders**